velodrome-finance/contracts/SPECIFICATION.md

 Lightly modified from OpenZeppelin's Governor contract.
 Enables governance by using timestamp based voting power from VotingEscrow NFTs.
 Includes support for vetoing of proposals as mitigation against 51% attacks. `proposalHash` has also been modified to include the `proposer` to prevent griefing attacks from proposal frontrunning.
+Votes are cast and counted on a per `tokenId` basis.

 ### EpochGovernor